wrusselly/ci-project/README.md

 # ci-project

 ## Components
-The goal of this project is to set up a continuous integration pipeline for an application that provides secure login functionality.
+The goal of this project is to use docker-compose t deploy an application that provides secure login functionality.
 The app consists of 14 components:
 *	1 gateway: this uses nginx to route traffic to the other components.
 *	2 Clients: these are the webpages written with VueJS.
 *	10 Services: these are the APIs for the app written in nodeJS.